Do you want to learn how to start a blog?

 - A FREE SSL (HTTPS) to encrypt your blog (so Google knows it can be trusted)

-- DAILY Backups – Your site is backed up daily (so you’ll never lose any of your data)
+- DAILY Backups – Your site is backed up daily (so you’ll never lose any of your data).
+I’ve used this feature on more than a few occasions, which has saved my site from disaster.

 - A FREE Content Delivery Network (CDN), so your site loads fast from anywhere in the world (you’d pay an extra $9.99, or more per month if you purchase a CDN separately)